worthyag/SixLove/reports/finalReport.md

 To implement the pages I needed to first gather the resources.
 I researched many APIs but none of them had the features that I needed (they mostly consisted of live match scores and court locators rather than training guides).
 Therefore I decided to gather my own resources to ensure that they were suitable for the app.
 I didn't want to create static pages with data, as I wanted the users to be able to search and filter the resources.
 To achieve this I created three models: `Tag`, `Resource`, and `ArticleSection`.

 The `Tag` model creates the tag that will be associated with a resource (this is used to filter the resources by tags).
 The `Resource` model creates the resource that can then be displayed to the user.
 There are two types of resources (videos and articles).
-Each resource has the attributes displayed in **Code snippet 13**.
+Each resource has the attributes displayed in **figure 84**.
 The `Resource` is associated with with zero or many `ArticleSection`s through the `sections` attribute.
 The `ArticleSection` model creates the parts that make up an article.

 ```python
 class Tag(models.Model):